 - submit a recent resume;

-- provide two letters of recommendation; and
+- provide two graduate references; and

 - provide official GMAT scores (if applicable).

 International students may be required to submit additional documents as part of their admission materials.

 Individuals who submit all required documents may be selected for an interview as part of the admission process.

 Waiver of the Graduate Management Admission Test (GMAT) Requirement

 Most prospective graduate business students take the GMAT.
 The GMAT is strongly recommended and may be used to strengthen the applicant's profile.
 A GMAT waiver is an option for highly qualified individuals.